godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

 #### 3. Launch the simulation

-First you will need to reduce the time-wall (which is a 24h automaticaaly), because this type of simulation will run quickly:
+First you will need to reduce the time-wall (which is a 24h automatically), because this type of simulation will run quickly:

  - In the Job_SimulationName file replace 84600 by 1800 (l.10 : #MSUB -T 86400  # Wall clock limit (seconds))